alkhe/lambdant/README.md

 ## Scripts

+`make build` generates ./src/parser.js from ./lang/grammar.g and ./lang/lexer.l.

+`make suite` evaluates each of the scripts in ./examples.

 `node tools/dump file.lm` ouptuts the source, Lambdant ast, and estree ast of a Lambdant script.

 `node tools/compile file.lm` compiles a Lambdant script, printing the Javascript on stdout, can be written to a Javascript file or piped to node